holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: 'Hola, nice to meet you.'
     content: >
       Thanks for stopping by.
 You're probably here for one of three reasons.

-If Creator, Innovator w/ 20+ years building new brands, services, and experiences.
+      I've spent the majority of my career building brands and products in You can check out my past work here Creator, Innovator w/ 20+ years building new brands, services, and experiences.
     actions:
       - label: Learn More
         url: /contact